Banner

-What do federal and state lawmakers, CEO’s and sales professionals have in common?
-They’ve all undergone media/image training from Collins Media.
-This may mean better TV interviews or speeches…improving articulation or vocal quality…or even learning what to wear in certain situations.
+What do politicians, CEOs and sales professionals have in common?
+They’ve all benefited from media/image training with Ray Collins Media.
+This may mean better TV interviews or speeches…improving articulation or vocal quality…or simply how to attract media attention.

-Also–what gets newsroom managers– and then their audiences– to sit up and take notice of you or your product instead of the countless other choices they have?
+Also–what gets newsroom managers– and then their audiences– to take notice of you or your product instead of the countless other choices they have?

 How can you attract–or avoid–media attention?
 When is the best time of the week to announce good news?
 When is the best time to announce bad news?
 How do you handle crisis communication?